snoek09/snoek09.github.io/source/_posts/2018-05-06-a-year-with-the-anet-a8-3d-printer.md

 ### Printing bed surface

 The printer has some yellow tape on the hotbed.
-This was coming of fast after removing the first few prints from the bed.
+This was coming off fast after removing the first few prints from the bed.
 I needed a better solution for this so I got a [215 x 215 x 3 mm glass plate](https://www.velleman.eu/products/view/?id=417314)
 The glass plate causes a smooth side when printing which I think is really nice.
 When the bed is leveled properly it sticks very well.
 In case of smaller prints with less contact to the bed I also print a raft so the print won't get loose while printing.